Jay-271/instalink/README.md

 ## TO RUN:

-* Download ALL code from folder in repo
+* Download ALL code from folder `Code` in repo above

 > Open Terminal First, CD into directory where downloaded files are.
 * RUN `main.py` with `python3 main.py`